microsoft/Kusto-Query-Language/doc/series-acosfunction.md

 ---
 title: series_acos() - Azure Data Explorer
-description: This article describes series_acos() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 10/11/2021
+description: Learn how to use the series_acos() function to calculate the element-wise arccosine function of the numeric series input. ms.reviewer: alexans ms.topic: reference ms.date: 01/22/2023
 ---
 # series_acos()